 Tribhuvan International Airport (TIA) is located in Kathmandu and is the recommended airport for all of our treks.

-The currency used in Nepal is Nepali Rupee.
+The currency used in Nepal is the Nepali Rupee.
 US dollars are also widely accepted.

 Trekking permits are required for any trek outside of Kathmandu.
-Upon your arrival, we will assist you in getting the appropriate permits, however, the fee for these are not included in your tour package.
-Fees range from US$10 to US$100 depending on your trekking location.
+Upon your arrival, we’ll assist you in getting the appropriate permits.

-In Nepal, vehicles are driven on the left-hand side of the road.
-Roads in Nepal are in poor condition and lack basic safety features, and public vehicles will often be overloaded.
+Vehicles are driven on the left-hand side of the road in Nepal.
+Most roads are in poor condition and lack basic traffic safety measures.
+Public vehicles will often be overloaded.
 In the Kathmandu Valley, traffic jams are common.
 Be careful when crossing the road, especially in city areas.

-For women, appropriate clothing includes loose fitting clothes (t-shirts with long pants or three-quarter length pants or long skirts).
+Appropriate clothes for women include loose-fitting t-shirts, long pants, three-quarter length pants, or long skirts.
 As a general rule, it’s best to cover your shoulders and knees.
-The villages are still much more modest than Kathmandu, so revealing clothing may be frowned upon in remote regions of Nepal.
+The villages are more modest than Kathmandu, so revealing clothing may be frowned upon in the remote regions of Nepal.

-Please respect the local culture by removing shoes before entering a person’s home
+Please respect the local culture by removing your shoes before entering a home.

-You can expect mild temperatures in lower altitudes and moderately warm temperatures in higher altitudes
+You can expect mild temperatures in Nepal’s lower altitudes and moderate temperatures in the higher altitudes.

 Summer (June – August)

 This is our monsoon season.
-On average it is hot and humid, and it rains almost everyday with occasional thunderstorms in the evening.
+On average, it’s hot and humid, and rains almost every day with thunderstorms in the evenings.

 Autumn (September – November)

-This is peak season for trekkers and travellers.
-Expect pleasant temperatures and clear skies, which allows for amazing mountain views.
+This is the peak season for trekkers and travelers.
+Expect pleasant temperatures and clear skies, perfect for amazing mountain views.

 Winter (December – February)

-Cool weather with clear skies – with cold mornings and nights and warm days when sunny.
-There is an occasional snowfall at higher elevations but you can still trekk in lower elevations.
+Winter brings cool weather and clear skies.
+You’ll experience cold mornings and nights with warm days when the sun shines.
+Snow is common in higher elevations but trekking is still possible in lower elevations.